IBM Cloud Docs

 Resource requirements

 In this design, the NSX-T controller Manager VMs are deployed on the management cluster.
 Additionally, each controller manager is assigned a VLAN–backed IP address from the private portable address block.
 The address block is designated for management components and configured with the DNS and NTP servers that are discussed in section 0.
-A summary of the NSX Manager installation is shown in following table.
+A summary of the NSX Manager installation is shown in the following table.

-Table 3.
 NSX-T Manager - controller specifications

 Attribute Specification